johnmanny/operating_systems/operating_systems_demos/pub_sub_demo/README.md

 files in this directory represent the final result.

 ## Use
-This should be run in a linux environment.
+This project should be run in a linux environment.
 The following make commands work in the terminal:

 ```